-Prior to each deployment it is recommended to visually inspect Sublocus DVL paying particular attention to the following:
+Prior to each deployment it is recommended to visually inspect Sublocus paying particular attention to the following:

 - 1. Check pressure sensor vented screw for blockages. - 2.
 Check housing for any damage. - 3.
 Check that all mounting hardware is securely fastened and in good condition. - 4.
 Check connectors are fully mated and secure.
 Apply silicon lubricant on male pins and female socket before reconnection.
-If a connector is not in use, it must be fitted with a cap. - 5.
-Check that the DVL transducer faces are clean and that there is no damage to the DVL.
-Check the DVL anodes for erosion.
-If the mounting bolt is in less than 75% contact with the anode, they need to be replaced.
+If a connector is not in use, it must be fitted with a cap.